How to rename a file using Sympli Versions

 give it a new name

-Any choice will update the file name in the Master after completing the merge.
+Any choice will update the file name in the Main after completing the merge.

 What else you should know about renaming?